abskmj/notes/content/posts/gitlab/generic-packages.md

 Generic packages on GitLab are a convenient way to manage project artifacts.
 It supports versioning.
 They can be pulled and used in other CI/CD pipelines too.

 # Upload/Download a Package
+These packages are accessible at the `Packages & Registries > Package Registry` section of the Gitlab project.

 - Upload